Udine railway station

 Udine railway station (Stazione di Udine) serves the city and comune of Udine, in the autonomous region of Friuli-Venezia Giulia, northeastern Italy.
 Opened in 1860, it is a junction of five lines, to Venice, Trieste, Tarvisio, Cervignano and Cividale, respectively.

 The station is currently managed by Rete Ferroviaria Italiana (RFI).
 However, the commercial area of the passenger building is managed by Centostazioni.
-Each of these companies is a subsidiary of Ferrovie dello Stato (FS), Italy's state-owned rail company.
+Each of these companies is a subsidiary of Ferrovie dello Stato Italiane (FS), Italy's state-owned rail company.
 Train services to and from the station are operated by Trenitalia, ÖBB and Ferrovie Udine-Cividale.

 Location

 Udine railway station is situated in Viale Europa Unita, at the southern edge of the city centre.

 History

 The station commenced operations on 21 July 1860, upon the inauguration of the Cormons–Udine section of the Venice–Udine railway.
 Only a few months later, on 3 October 1860, it also became the terminus of the Udine–Trieste railway, in conjunction with the opening of the Cormons–Udine section of that line.

 Under the management of Centostazioni, the passenger building underwent a restoration and renovation completed in 2005.
 The construction work focused on the modernization of the main hall, the construction of a new ticket office and the new information centre.
 In addition, some spaces were created for commercial use.